-In addition to asbestos victims, Ben has represented a wide variety of serious personal injury and wrongful death victims, including serious injuries, auto collisions, pharmaceutical, overtime-pay and product liability cases.
-Ben is a Dallas native.
-Outside of his busy legal practice, Ben is a devoted husband and father to three beautiful children.
-He also coaches of a high school mock trial team.
+In addition to asbestos victims, Ben has represented serious personal injury and wrongful death victims, including serious injuries, auto collisions, pharmaceutical, and product liability cases.
+Ben is a Dallas native and a devoted husband and father to three awesome children.
+He also coaches his neighborhood high school mock trial team.

 - Asbestos Litigation

 - Employment Law

 - Serious Personal Injury

 - Texas Tech University School of Law (J.D., cum laude, 1996)